mkonicek/coding-time/content/blog/code-review/index.md

 This is a post on authoring pull requests.
 The tricks below will help you achieve the following:

-- Your pull request gets a thorough review.
-This leads to higher quality code.
-That is code with fewer bugs which is easier to maintain.
+- The pull request gets a thorough review, with useful feedback.
-- The reviewer understands the pull request quickly.
-This means less work for the reviewer and less work for you answering questions and rebasing old pull requests.
+- The reviewer can understand the pull request in as little time as possible.

+This leads to:

+- Higher quality code - easier to maintain, fewer bugs.
+- Quicker turnaround - less rebasing, fixes and features ship sooner.

 ### Trick 1 - Add inline comments